d-a-v-i-d-w-r-i-g-h-t/svg-logo-maker/README.md

 ## Description [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This command-line application generates an SVG logo based on simple user input.
-It uses [node fs](https://nodejs.org/docs/latest-v18.x/api/fs.html#file-system) to write files, and the [npm inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) package to provide user prompts and command-line input.
+For this project I created a command-line application to dynamically generate an SVG logo.
+The logo is created based on simple user input.

+This application uses the [npm inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) package to provide user prompts and command-line input, and [Node fs](https://nodejs.org/docs/latest-v18.x/api/fs.html#file-system) to write the output file.
 This project gave me an excellent opportunity to learn more about constructors, and in particular using child constructors that inherit common properties and methods from their parent, as the logos are generated using three primary shapes.
-I used these constructors to create an SVG file that would fulfil the user's desired specifications for shape, shape color, text, text color, text content, and font.
+I used these constructors to create an SVG file that would fulfil the user's desired specifications for shape, shape color, text, text color, text content, font, and dimensions.
 The result is saved in the file 'logo.svg'.

 Additionally, I created a suite of automated tests to verify the correct functioning of the shapes constructors Circle, Square, and Triangle.
 The tests are run using [jest](https://www.npmjs.com/package/jest).

-Command-line formatting was done with [chalk](https://www.npmjs.com/package/chalk/v/4.1.2?activeTab=readme).
+A bit of fun command-line formatting was done with [chalk](https://www.npmjs.com/package/chalk/v/4.1.2?activeTab=readme) for my welcome message.

 A screenshot of the application and its output is shown below.